JoshuaJakowlew/ConsoleGraphics/Readme.md

 ```

 ### Installation
-VS2017 Solution id provided, do wtf you want with it :)
+VS2017 Solution is provided, do wtf you want with it :)

 ### Todos
  - Add full documentation